 Tarot and Goal Setting

 Goal setting with Tarot is easy enough.
-I’ll wager you’ve made a bunch of New Year’s resolutions in your life.
+I’ll wager you’ve made many New Year’s resolutions in your life.
 Some of them, the ones you cared deeply about, you kept.

 You’re easily side-tracked away from goals you don’t care about.
 Keeping your goals dead-center in your consciousness is the aim.
 Unfortunately, because you’ll need to change your behavior, working towards your goals is uncomfortable.
 This means that you’ll grab any little excuse to stop working towards a goal.
 My favorite excuse for not working on my novel is: ‘I don’t have time.’
 What?
 I don’t even have ten minutes a day?
 However, there is a solution, and it’s this: Get excited!